ktbarrett/ktbarrett.github.io/_posts/2024-07-24-cocotb-resolve-x.md

 Other uses are probably nonsense.
 The idioms are real; *`X` is not*.

-Yeah, that's some Matrix bullshit.[^1]

-> "Try to realize the truth... there is no spoon."

 This is important to harp on, as many people who are not exposed to the idioms and intended use case *first*, tend to see only the physical rendering of those ideas and see *that* as real.
 Without first being presented with the concept of a screw and screwdriver,